s3raphino/s3raphino/README.md

 - 👋 Hi, I’m @s3raphino
 - 👀 I’m interested in ... mechanical keyboards, 3d printing, consumer electronics, QMK
 - 🌱 I’m currently learning ... the basics of QMK and github
-- 📫 How to reach me ... seraphino@gmail.com
+- 📫 How to reach me ... seraphino on the email owned by your favourite/least favourite botnet

 <!---
 s3raphino/s3raphino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.